Photo of Dan

 I am an Associate Professor of AI & Biodiversity working in the Netherlands (Tilburg University, Naturalis Biodiversity Centre, JADS).
 My research is about machine listening and computational bioacoustics - which means using computation (especially machine learning) to understand animal sounds and other sound signals.

 I develop automatic processes to analyse large amounts of sound recordings - for example detecting the bird sounds in there and how they vary, how they relate to each other, how the birds' behaviour relates to the sounds they make.
 The research work is focussed on the machine learning and signal processing methods that can help with these questions.
-I also work with others to apply these methods to biodiversity monitoring.
+I also work with others to apply these methods to biodiversity monitoring, in large European projects (with strange names such as Arise, Mambo, Guarden, Tabmon).

 I use various machine learning methods, including Gaussian processes, point process models, feature learning... sure, yes, and deep learning too, lots of deep learning.